Ravindransivam/web-essentials/content.en/w3c/browser-server-response.md

 weight: 3
 ---

+A browser-server connection refers to the communication established between a web browser (client) and a web server to exchange data over the internet.
+This connection is essential for accessing and rendering web content requested by the user.

 # Sending the HTTP Request
 - The browser sends an **HTTP request** to the server.
 This request includes: